Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We introduce a band-Lanczos solver based on~\gls{MPS} for quantum cluster methods such as the~\gls{VCA}.
-While a na\"ive implementation of~\gls{MPS} as cluster solver does not lead to a substantial improvement over using~\gls{ED} techniques, we showed that significantly larger cluster sizes can be treated with high accuracy by combining the~\gls{MPS}+band-Lanczos solver with a suitable energy truncation, controlling the loss of orthogonality of the Lanczos states and introducing a robust convergence criterion.
-We demonstrate the potential of the approach by computing the staggered magnetization $\langle m \rangle$ of a single band Hubbard model on a 2D square lattice.
-Treating different cluster sizes and shapes (regular rectangular as well as Betts clusters), we extrapolate our~\gls{MPS} data in the bond dimension $\chi$, which we show to yield a systematic improvement of the approximation quality of the Green's function and its derived quantities.
+We introduce a band Lanczos solver based on \gls{MPS} for quantum cluster methods such as the \gls{VCA}.
+While a na\"ive implementation of \gls{MPS} as cluster solver does not lead to a substantial improvement over using \gls{ED} techniques, we showed that significantly larger cluster sizes can be treated with high accuracy by combining the \gls{MPS}+band Lanczos solver with a suitable energy truncation, controlling the loss of orthogonality of the Lanczos states and introducing a robust convergence criterion.
+We demonstrate the potential of the approach by computing the staggered magnetization $\langle m \rangle$ of a single\hyp band Hubbard model on a \gls{2D} square lattice.
+Treating different cluster sizes and shapes (regular rectangular as well as Betts clusters), we extrapolate our \gls{MPS} data in the bond dimension $\chi$, which we show to yield a systematic improvement of the approximation quality of the Green's function and its derived quantities.
 In this way we can exploit the increased number of accessible cluster sizes and geometries to extrapolate observables such as the staggered magnetization into the thermodynamic limit.
-We show that at half filling and for intermediate interaction strengths $U/t = 8$ (i.e., in the Mott insulating regime, where the interaction strength is of the order of the bandwidth of the noninteracting system) an anomalous finite-size scaling with a crossover length scale is observed.
-Only for rectangular cluster sizes that are large enough, i.e., $4\times 4$ and larger, a deviation from an otherwise linear scaling is obtained, which can be extrapolated towards the correct result in the thermodynamic limit.
-The resulting value of $\langle m \rangle$ in the thermodynamic limit agrees with numerically exact~\gls{QMC} data within an error margin of $1.5\%$.
-In contrast, with the smaller cluster sizes amenable to~\gls{ED}, the extrapolation in cluster size leads to a value, which overestimates the~\gls{QMC} result by $\sim 20\%$.
+We show that at half filling and for intermediate interaction strengths $U/t = 8$ (i.e., in the Mott insulating regime, where the interaction strength is of the order of the bandwidth of the noninteracting system) an anomalous finite\hyp size scaling with a crossover length scale is observed.
+Only for rectangular cluster sizes that are large enough, i.e., $4\times 4$ and larger, a deviation from an otherwise linear scaling is obtained, which can be extrapolated towards the thermodynamic limit.
+The resulting value of $\langle m \rangle$ in the thermodynamic limit is improved over a simple linear\hyp in\hyp $q$ extrapolation and can -- depending on the extrapolation scheme -- even agree within error margins with numerically exact \gls{QMC} data.
+In contrast, with the smaller cluster sizes amenable to \gls{ED}, the extrapolation in cluster size leads to a value, which overestimates the \gls{QMC} result by $\sim 20\%$.
+We illustrate the applicability of the approach to more complex situations by studying the $t-t^{\prime}-U$ Hubbard model at and off half filling as relevant to cuprate materials such as electron\hyp doped CaCuO$_2$.
+The \gls{MPS}\hyp \gls{VCA} ansatz allows to study clusters with commensurate electron densities even at low electron doping.
+Given the significant increase of the number of cluster sites, we envisage that our approach has the potential to substantially improve the investigations in multi\hyp band Hubbard\hyp like models.
+Here, Hund's coupling leads to an interplay between orbital, spin, and electronic degrees of freedom \cite{Georges2013,deMedici2017}, which affects material properties like superconductivity in nickelates and iron based superconductors, orbital selectivity in iron chalcogenides or optoelectronic and photovoltaic properties \cite{Lanata2013,Arribi2021,PRB2bandHM,CorrelationsRuddlesdenPopper,Nickelates1,Nickelates2,RuddlesdenPopperOptoElectronics,RuddlesdenPopperPV,RuddlesdenPopperOptoElectronics}.
+Although the interactions are local in nature, the higher complexity of these \gls{2D} systems poses an even stronger challenge to their theoretical description.
+While it is essentially impossible for \gls{ED}\hyp based solvers to treat cluster sizes large enough to perform meaningful studies on such multi\hyp orbital systems, the \gls{MPS}+band Lanczos approach makes it possible to treat also systems with larger local Hilbert spaces in a controlled way, so that it appears natural to extend our approach to such multi\hyp band situations.